Dental Sealants – Forest Park, OH

 Kemper Meadow Family Dentistry offers a full range of dental health services for members of the entire family.
 We believe that good dental health starts with the first baby tooth and lasts throughout the person’s entire life.
-For that reason, we’re dedicated to providing oral health care services for those of all ages, and we realize that different age groups have different dental needs.
-One of the age-specific services we offer is dental sealants for children to help protect their teeth from decaying and developing cavities.
-Here’s what every parent should know about dental sealants:
+For that reason, we’re dedicated to providing oral health care services for those of all ages, and we realize that different age groups have different dental care needs.
+For example, we offer dental sealants for children to help protect their teeth from decaying and developing cavities.
+Here’s what every parent should know about dental sealants from our Forest Park, OH dental office:

 As their name implies, dental sealants provide a seal on the surface of the teeth.
-The main purpose of dental sealants is to help minimize the chances of the patient developing tooth decay.
-The back teeth, including the molars, are far more vulnerable than front teeth to decay and cavities.
-Not only are they sometimes overlooked when brushing and flossing, they contain significant cracks and crevices where food debris and other substances known to cause tooth decay can find a good hiding place.
+The main purpose of dental sealants is to help minimize the chances of tooth decay.
+The back teeth, including the molars, are far more vulnerable than the front teeth to decay and cavities.
+Not only are they sometimes overlooked when brushing and flossing, but they also contain significant cracks and crevices where food debris and other substances that are known to cause tooth decay can find a good hiding place.
 Sealants also cover the natural pits and fissures in the teeth where cavities are likely to get their initial start.

 Dental sealants are made from super-thin layers of plastic or other strong, dense materials.
 They have been found to reduce instances of dental decay in molars by as much as 80%, according to a recent study conducted by the Centers for Disease Control.

 Dental sealants are a common preventive measure in pediatric dentistry.
 Children between the ages of six and 14 are more prone to developing cavities than their older and younger counterparts and having a sealant applied.
-Although brushing and flossing is still the ideal way to prevent cavities, children of this age definitely benefit from the extra layer of protection that sealants provide.
-The first molars begin to come in at around the age of six, so be sure to ask your dentist about dental sealing when your child reaches that age.
+Although brushing and flossing is still the ideal way to prevent cavities, everyone can definitely benefit from the extra layer of protection that sealants provide.
+They're generally less expensive and less invasive than fillings, as well as helping to preserve your tooth structure.

 However, it’s essential to realize that sealants should never be considered a substitute for good oral hygiene.
-Brushing and flossing is still necessary, and your child should never be allowed to skimp on those processes simply because he or she has had a dental sealant applied.
-Keep in mind that dental sealants are meant to provide an extra layer of protection to your child’s teeth rather than 100% protection.
+Brushing and flossing are still necessary, and you should never be allowed to skimp on those processes simply because a dental sealant has been recently applied.
+Keep in mind that dental sealants are meant to provide an extra layer of protection to your teeth rather than 100% protection.
 Another good reason for insisting on a strict dental hygiene routine consisting of brushing and flossing at least twice per day is that it sets the standard for a lifetime of good dental health.

 Dental Sealants, although generally applied to younger people, can also benefit adults to help protect their teeth.
 If you have questions about sealants, please reach out to one of our team members for more information.